Blog Post Thumbnail

 Managing a hybrid team runs on trust.
 When you can't see everyone working, you have to shift your focus from monitoring activity to measuring outcomes.
 Trusting your team means giving them the autonomy to manage their own time and tasks, confident that they will deliver great work.
 This approach empowers employees and shows that you value their contribution, not their location.
 As one manager on Reddit put it, "trust is key."
 You can reinforce this by providing tools that give employees more control over their workday, like a hot desk booking system that lets them choose where they work best when they come into the office.

-Encourage Genuine Social Connections
+How to Encourage Real Social Connections

 The casual "water cooler" conversations that happen in an office are harder to replicate remotely, but they are vital for building rapport.
 You can foster these connections by creating dedicated spaces for non-work chat.
 Set up a Slack or Teams channel for sharing pet photos, discussing weekend plans, or talking about the latest TV show.
 According to one Reddit user, this helps people "get to know each other" and feel more like a real team.
 These informal interactions are the social glue that holds a team together.
 They help colleagues see each other as people first, which strengthens collaboration and makes work more enjoyable for everyone.